Developmental Core Description

 Cathy Emrick, MPH

 Ms. Emrick serves as the Core liaison for Developmental applications and Awardees.
-Ms. Emrick has an MPH in Health Behavior and Health Education from UNC, and works in both the UNC Center For AIDS Research (CFAR) Developmental Core as the Program Coordinator and the CFAR International Core as the Core Manager.
-She has focused on the HIV epidemic for the last 20 years, working in community-based organizations, state government, and research at UNC.
+Ms. Emrick has an MPH in Health Behavior and Health Education from UNC and is the Core Manager for the UNC Center For AIDS Research (CFAR) Developmental Core.
+She has focused on the HIV epidemic since 1990, working in community-based organizations, state government, and research at UNC.